MOTHER'S DAY SPECIALS! SHOW ME MORE

 27 September 2021

-Series: Teamrcia
+Series: TeamRCIA

 What does conversion look like for children and youth?
 How do we teach them that conversion is a way of life that requires daily commitment?
-These questions are even more pressing today than they were in 1988 when the Rite of Christian Initiation of Adults (with adaptations for children) was issued.
+These questions are even more pressing today than they were in 1988 when the Order of Christian Initiation of Adults (with adaptations for children) was issued.

 In Children and Youth in the Catechumenate, Anne Koester shows catechumenate ministers how to immerse young seekers into an apprenticeship in Christian life.
 By using the liturgy of the church and the liturgy of life, she demonstrates the four integral dimensions of Christian discipleship that form young believers for mission.